Seal Paddles - 2023 SCHEDULE

 Private Tours can be arranged on the same dates as above or on other dates.
 Please call to discuss.

-The Tour : We'll start our adventure from downtown Newburyport and paddle down river on the outgoing tide to Badger's Rocks where dozens of seals typically gather to rest.
-At Badger's Rock we may encounter Harbor seals and Grey seals sunning themselves or bobbing in the water.
+The Tour : We'll start our adventure from downtown Newburyport and paddle downriver on the outgoing tide to Badger's Rocks, where dozens of seals typically gather to rest.
+At Badger's Rocks we may encounter Harbor seals and Grey seals sunning themselves or bobbing in the water.
 On the way, we may see seals and various birds such as cormorants, terns, sandpipers, turkey vultures, ospreys, and maybe even a bald eagle!

 As with the attempted viewing of all wildlife, sightings can never be guaranteed.
 Although numerous seals are frequently encountered, we can not guarantee that we will see seals of any amount or of any specific type.